 Date of Authorship for this Version

 McDougal, Myres S. and Lans, Asher, "Treaties and Congressional-Executive or Presidential Agreements: Interchangeable Instruments of National Policy: I" (1945).
 Faculty Scholarship Series.
-Paper 2487.
+2487.